WiIIson/EMGFlow-Python-Package/docs/03 Processing Pipeline.md

 `SmoothFilterSignals()` by default uses the RMS smoothing method, as it is the best choice for filtering EMG signals (RENSHAW et al., 2010).
 Regardless, EMGFlow provides different methods for smoothing signals which can be used instead.

-For more information about further customizations and detail about `SmoothFilterSignals()`, see [SignalFilterer documentation](./04%20SignalFilterer%20Documentation.md).
+For more information about further customizations and detail about `SmoothFilterSignals()`, see [PreprocessSignals documentation](./04%20PreprocessSignals%20Documentation.md).

 ### `AnalyzeSignals()`